Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Background

-Therefore, it so happens that the maximized $\hat{e}$ in \eqref{eq:classical-dec} does not always satisfy Eq. \eqref{eq:degen-dec}.
-Many variants of the BP algorithm exist, primarily depending on the application of the algorithm.
-We describe very briefly the \textit{min-sum} algorithm, which we used for the numerical experiments, and also offers better numerical stability than the others.
-This algorithm performs a series of binary message passing from data qubit nodes to its adjacent check nodes and vice-versa, producing soft outputs for each data qubit node.
-We use $v_i$ and $c_j$ to denote the $i^{th}$ data and $j^{th}$ check nodes respectively.
-Also, we assume the notation $m^{k}_{a \rightarrow b}$ to portray the message passed at the $k^{th}$ iteration of the algorithm from node $a$ to node $b$ on the Tanner graph.
-Following we describe an overall brief summary of the standard message passing rule of the \textit{min-sum} BP: \begin{enumerate} \item Initialization: Initially from each data qubits a message $m^0_{v_i\rightarrow c_j}$ is passed as follows:
+where, $\sim e_i$ denotes a sum over all the $e_j$ except $e_i$.
+Belief Propagation (BP) is an iterative message-passing algorithm that computes exact marginal distributions on tree-structured factor graphs and approximate marginals on loopy graphs.
+The BP decoder takes the parity-check matrix and syndrome information as input and iteratively updates the error beliefs for each possible error location. \\ In this work, we use the min-sum algorithm of BP for QLDPC codes.
+The CSS nature of these codes ensures that the decoding problem for Pauli-X and Pauli-Z type errors can be addressed independently.
+We use $v_i$ and $c_j$ to denote the $i^{th}$ data qubit node and $j^{th}$ stabilizer check nodes of the Tanner graph, respectively.
+Also, $m^{k}_{a \rightarrow b}$ is the message passed at the $k^{th}$ iteration of the algorithm from node $a$ to node $b$ on the Tanner graph.
+Following we describe an overall brief summary of the standard message passing rule of the min-sum BP algorithm: \begin{enumerate} \item Initialization: Initially from each data qubits message $m^0_{v_i\rightarrow c_j}$ is passed as follows:

-\item Check to data qubit messages: For the subsequent iterations, message $m^{k}_{c_j \rightarrow v_i}$ is passed from each check node to data qubits.
-Although note we exclude the message passing to the qubit node, which was immediately involved in the same message passing route at ${k-1}^{th}$ iteration.
-We define a quantity $w = \min_{v_p:\,N(c_j)/v_i}\{|m^{k-1}_{v_p\rightarrow c_j}|\}$ and the message passed is as follows:
+\item Check to data qubit messages: For the subsequent iterations, message $m^{k}_{c_j \rightarrow v_i}$ is passed from each check node $c_j$ to data qubits $v_i$.
+In such messages, we exclude the contribution of the message passed from the data qubit node $v_i$ to check qubit node $c_j$ in the previous ${k-1}^{th}$ iteration.
+The check $c_j$'s belief that error at $v_i$ has occurred is expressed as:

-where, $\alpha$ is a scaling factor and can affect the convergence and $\mathrm{s}_j$ is the syndrome value corresponding to the check node $c_j$.
-Also, here and in the rest of the article, we denote the set of neighborhoods of any data qubit $q_i$ or stabilizer check $c_j$ as $N(q_i)$, $N(c_j)$, respectively. \item Data qubit to check messages: Except for the initialization as described, at each iteration $k$, the messages passed from data qubits to check nodes follows:
+where $\alpha$ is a scaling factor and can affect the convergence. $\mathrm{s}_j$ is the syndrome value corresponding to the check node $c_j$ and $w = \min_{v_p:\,N(c_j)/v_i}\{|m^{k-1}_{v_p\rightarrow c_j}|\}$ Also, here and in the rest of the article, we denote the set of neighborhoods of any data qubit $q_i$ or stabilizer check $c_j$ as $N(q_i)$, $N(c_j)$, respectively. \item Data qubit to check messages: Except for the initialization as described, at each iteration $k$, the messages passed from data qubits to check nodes follows:

-\item Hard decision: At the end of each iteration, a soft output is evaluated for each qubit node.
-The soft output represents the collective information received from all the check nodes and is as follows:
+\item Hard decision: At the end of each iteration, the marginal is computed at each data qubit node $v_i$ as: